-The Master of Science Degree.
-Admission to the graduate program is selective and is based on a variety of factors including grade-point average, Graduate Record Examination (GRE) scores, letters of recommendation and student goals.
-The master's degree requires a minimum of 30 semester credit hours with six semester credit hours for research and thesis.
-The student's program of study and thesis research is planned with an advisor.
+-The Master of Science Degree.
+The MS degree program is designed to develop research skills, stimulate independent thought and critical thinking, and provide up-to-date knowledge in a variety of areas of human nutrition.
+Admission to the MS graduate program is selective and is based on a variety of factors including the student's gradepoint average, Graduate Record Examination (GRE) scores, letters of recommendation and goals.
+Students in the MS program nutrition option can choose one of two tracks: thesis or non-thesis.
+The MS degree with thesis requires a minimum of 30 credit hours, including six credit hours for thesis research or NSCI 5000.
+The non-thesis MS degree requires a minimum of 34 credit hours with three credit hours of NSCI 5870, a comprehensive examination, a written research paper, and an oral presentation.
+The student's plan of study and research is planned with their advisor and advisory committee.
 Thesis research is conducted within the advisor's area of interest and is approved by an advisory committee.